I offer two types of services: translation and proofreading. My translation language pair is English and Malay.

 How soon do you need the translated document?

-Quality translation does take time and when it involves a real person like me, it takes time because I want to do an excellent job for you.
+Quality translation does take time because I want to do an excellent job for you.

 You must give me adequate time to present to you a piece that you are happy with.

-Also, bear in mind that your project may be one of the many projects that I have on hand at any one time.
+Also, your project may be one of the many projects that I have on hand at one time.
 When your work is more urgent and needs prioritisation, I would need to charge you more for it.
 Remember, you can’t just speed up the process of translation — it takes what it takes.

 - How many specialized terms does your document contain or how complex is the argument?
 Does it need research or editing of the original text?

 - Professional translators are not just people who know two languages well; we are also subject-matter specialists.
-We have an advanced understanding of both the language and the subject.
-As translators, we need to understand a subject or area deeply before we can translate it meaningfully.
-Good translators often stick to one or two main industries.
+As a translator, I need to understand a subject deeply before I can translate it meaningfully.

 - Each language has its own quirks and colloquialisms.
 Authentic or complex texts such as literature require lots of research to find suitable pairings in the target language, so that it will convey the right meaning instead of sounding stilted or awkward.